justincormack/cloudatomiclab/content/antisyscall.md

 People ask me “Justin, what system calls suck so much, suck donkeys for breakfast, like if Donald Trump were a syscall?”
 Here I reveal all.

+If you don't like sucky syscalls, try [the eleven non sucky ones](https://www.cloudatomiclab.com/prosyscall/).

 ## 0. `ioctl`

 It can‘t decide if it‘s arguments are integers, strings, or some struct that is lost in the midst of time.
 Make up your mind!
 Plan 9 was invented to get rid of this.